Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Care for your wound after it is drained:

 - Ask your healthcare provider how to change the gauze in your wound.
-Keep track of how many gauze dressings are placed inside the wound.
-Do not overpack or put too much packing in the wound.
+Keep track of how many pieces of gauze are placed inside the wound.
+Do not put too much packing in the wound.
 Do not pack the gauze too tightly in your wound.

 Follow up with your healthcare provider in 1 to 3 days:

 You may need to have your packing removed or your bandage changed.
 Write down your questions so you remember to ask them during your visits.